 If you use the welding gun often, then its maintenance is no longer a choice; instead, it becomes a necessity.
 If you perform maintenance work on the welding gun regularly, then it is likely to perform well or as expected.
 Additionally, it will help to increase your welding efficiency and productivity which reducing the time, money and effort needed to perform the job.

-To properly maintain the welding gun, you simply need to follow the maintenance instructions that are provided in the user manual that comes with the gun.
+To properly maintain the welding gun, follow the maintenance instructions provided in the user manual.
 This will increase your device’s lifespan and ensure that it performs optimally.

 Final Word

-As seen above, there are many mistakes that people make when welding.
+As seen above, people make many mistakes when welding.
 Avoiding the most common welding mistakes is important to ensure a quality weld and prevent loss of time, money, and effort.
 You can do this by using the information provided above.